johnsonjh/dps8m-proxy/README.md

 ## Not planned

-The original software “grew” some features that would be difficult to reimplement, existed but were buggy, or had very little actual use.
-The following were some of these features, which may be added at a later but are considered to be ***very low priority*** (*some with notes explaining why*):
+The original software “grew” many features that are difficult to reimplement and had very little actual usage.
+The following are some of these features, which may be added at a later date but are considered to be ***very low priority*** (*some with notes explaining why*):

 * **TELNET**, **SUPDUP**, and **TN3370** listener/target support:
   * **TELNET** listener attracted mostly abusive bots and scanners.